erdinin/erdinin/README.md

 ---

 ## 🎯 My Contributions
-At **Pleco Nodes**, I am not just a node operator but an advocate for decentralization.
+At **pleconodes**, I am not just a node operator but an advocate for decentralization.
 I actively:

 ✅ **Deploy, monitor, and maintain PoS validator nodes** for different ecosystems.
 ✅ **Write technical documentation** to help others set up and maintain nodes.